 Well, yes - and no.

-It’s easy to see that as long as you want a relationship with Him, Christ your Savior will allow nothing to sever that relationship.
-But what happens if you should turn your back on Christ and go back to a life of rebellious sin without regard for God or fellow man?
-Does God ever have grounds for divorce?
+It’s easy to see that as long as you want a relationship with Christ, your Savior will allow nothing to sever that relationship.
+But what happens if you walk away from that relationship?
+Will Christ allow you to walk away?
+Will He over-power your will to prevent it?
+Does Jesus ever have grounds for divorce?

 FREEDOM TO CHOOSE

-God created Adam and Eve in His own image.
-Mankind was given free will.
+God created mankind in His own image.
+Adam and Eve were given free will.
 Without free will there can be no love, for love by definition must be freely given.
 Human beings are not androids, programed to act within narrowly defined parameters.
-To God, this freedom of choice was so important He was willing to sacrifice His only Son rather than create man without this freedom.
+To God, this freedom of choice was so important He was willing to sacrifice His only Son, rather than create mankind without this freedom.

-The Father knew of course, that one day Lucifer would rebel.
+The Father knew of course, that Lucifer would rebel.
 He knew that Adam and Eve would choose to doubt His love.
-He knew they would eat of the forbidden tree rather than trust Him.
+He knew they would eat of the forbidden tree, rather than trust Him.
 He knew that only a portion of their descendants would finally be reconciled.
 He knew what it would cost to win them back.
-He knew - yet He created beings with the freedom to choose.
+He knew - yet He created sentient intelligent beings with the freedom to choose.

 WILL WE TRUST HIM?

 Obedience is an outward sign - of a trust relationship.
-If we love and trust our Father, we will obey Him because we believe He wants what is best for us.
-When we disobey God, we are really saying, “I don't believe you.
+If we love and trust our Father, we will obey Him because we believe He knows what is best for us.
+When we disobey God, we are really saying, “I don’t believe you.
+I think you’re keeping good things from me.
 I think you’re manipulating me for your own interests.”
 (This is the rationale that Satan used at the tree in the garden.)

-You see, being saved is not just a legal or forensic maneuver Being “saved” means that we have come to trust Him.
+You see, being saved is not just a legal or forensic maneuver.
+Being “saved” means we have come to trust Him.
 We have entered a relationship.
 We are asking Him to reveal His character (His heart) to us, and to teach us His ways.
-We trust that when we have come to understand the “why,” we will agree, and until then we will do as He commands.
+We trust, that when we have come to understand the “why,” we will agree.
+Until then we will do as He commands.

 Salvation is not about counting - sins committed vs sins confessed & forgiven.
-It is a relationship - a covenant, and just as in a marriage relationship, one partner can become distracted.
+It is about a relationship that begins with a covenant or sacred agreement.
+And just as in a marriage relationship, one partner can become distracted.
 One partner can act out of ignorance.
 One partner can just want what he/she wants, ignoring the consequences.
-That partner is of course the human element.
-We are weak “thru the flesh.”
+We are weak “through the flesh.”